Many businesses are under the impression that sales only means going out there and finding brand new buyers. Not always!

-Discount to buy more
+2. Offering discount to buy more

 Ah, the trick that I, and many more, fall prey to.
 When you see those posters or ads that say buy 3 for Rs.1499, you convince yourself, you need 3 shirts when all you needed was one.
 This one has high success rates where people tend to buy more products than they wanted to.

 Another way this is done is through shipping charges.
 A recent purchase with Myntra successfully managed to cross-sell to me.
 I bought a pair of jeans, but the cart amount wasn’t sufficient for free shipping.
 So, they asked me to buy more stuff to meet the shipping.
 People actually have a tendency to pay more money to avoid shipping.
 And end up buying more.

 There is this very clever line that many businesses use: “Other users also bought…”.
 This creates a very natural human curiosity as to what other people are buying and you may very well end up buying some more.
 This is a clever strategy to cross-sell products to your visitors.

 Take a look at how Myntra does this.
 When I purchase a dress from there, they show me bags and shoes that other people have liked.
 I may not be tempted to buy another dress, but I may be interested in buying a bag that goes with it.

 Now, this is again a very prevalent form of cross-selling.
 It uses the logic, “Hey, you bought this, why don’t you buy this too?
 It goes with what you bought, already.”
 This is a very subtle and probably super-effective way of getting your customers to buy more from you.